-The Archives of Surgery is the official publication of the New England Surgical Society.
-Podium Presentations require manuscript submission to the Archives; Brief Reports are strongly encouraged to submit manuscripts but not required to do so; likewise, Poster Presentations are encouraged but not required to submit manuscripts.
+The Journal of the American College of Surgeons (JACS) is the official publication of the New England Surgical Society.
+Podium Presentations require manuscript submission to JACS; Brief Reports and Specialty Session Presentations are strongly encouraged to submit manuscripts but not required to do so; likewise, Poster Presentations are encouraged but not required to submit manuscripts.